hsboykjh/timebase_brewery_chatbot/README.md

 # Timebase brewery
-This project is building simple chatbot system to recommend beer to users.
+This project is building simple Angular5 chatbot application to recommend beer to users.

 When application is launched, Chatbo checks date/time/day info and asks customers specific questions.